Call for Honors

 • General Services

-Distinguished Educator Award: This is conferred on a Professional member of the Association in recognition of significant contributions to the education of professionals in the field of art therapy, specifically in the area of outstanding teaching and the development of innovative educational practices.
+This award is conferred on a Professional member of the Association in recognition of significant contributions to the education of professionals in the field of art therapy, specifically outstanding teaching and the development of innovative educational practices.

-Jim Consoli Video/Film Award: This is conferred on a member(s) of the Association in recognition of their contribution to the field of art therapy through the completion of a video/film of high quality that adds to the existing fund of knowledge about the profession.
+This is conferred on a member(s) of the Association in recognition of their contribution to the field of art therapy through the completion of a video/film of high quality that adds to the existing fund of knowledge about the profession.

-Outstanding Applied Creative Practice Award: The Outstanding Applied Creative Practice Award is a special award designated for an active member of the American Art Therapy Association whose contributions as an artist and art therapist (or student in a current art therapy program) have significantly influenced the art therapy profession.
+The Outstanding Applied Creative Practice Award is a special award designated for an active American Art Therapy Association member whose contributions as an artist and art therapist (or student in a current art therapy program) have significantly influenced the art therapy profession.

-Other Form: This honors award may include, but is not confined to, recognition for long-term, productive involvement in the functions of the Association, outstanding achievements and/or contributions to the field of art therapy, including individuals who have advanced the profession in other parts of the globe.
+This honors award may include, but is not confined to, recognition for long-term, productive involvement in the functions of the Association, outstanding achievements, and/or contributions to the field of art therapy, including individuals who have advanced the profession in other parts of the globe.
 Outstanding therapists who have retired or are approaching retirement may be appropriate recipients.
 Posthumous awards may be included in this category.
 “Other Awards” are also meant to recognize meritorious contributions that may be unprecedented.